Weed on the ballot: Voters could approve legal marijuana in 5 more states - NewsBreak

 In his statement, Biden asked governors to follow his lead and pardon low-level marijuana offenders, a call that largely went unanswered.

-In Missouri, Jones’ opposition stems from a provision in the measure that would allow state regulators to cap the number of licenses for manufacture and sale of recreational marijuana and give first choice to parties that are licensed to provide medical marijuana—almost all of whom are white.
+In Missouri, Jones’ opposition stems from a provision in the measure that would cap the number of licenses for manufacture and sale of recreational marijuana and give first choice to parties that are licensed to provide medical marijuana—almost all of whom are white.

 Legalization push to continue